 Can you refuse to let me see my records?

-Yes, in some cases we cannot by law disclose records and there is some information which we do not have to disclose.
+Yes, in some cases we cannot by law disclose records and there is some information we do not have to disclose.
 For example, we may not disclose information if it:

-- Could reveal another person's identity
+Could reveal another person's identity

-- Is being kept for the detection, apprehension or prosecution of crime
+Is being kept for the detection, apprehension or prosecution of crime

 Do I have any right of appeal?

 Yes, if we refuse to give you access, or refuse to correct information you think is wrong, you have the right of appeal to the Information Commissioner or the Courts.

-The Information Commissioner can be contacted at:
+The Information Commissioner can be contact at:

-The Information Commissioner

 Please use this form to report issues with the content of this page.
 If you wish to contact somebody about the service provided, please use the contact details found in the 'Contact Us' section of this page.